-What builders ask us to do
+What do builders ask us to do?

 - Footing and stem wall excavation per structural drawings